 At the same time, studies show that certain plant lectins can also have positive effects when used therapeutically.
 For example, they can influence the immune system or even act against cancer cells.
 For this reason, they are being investigated in research as potential tools for diagnostics and therapy, among other applications.

 Dr. Gersch is a leading specialist on lectins in the German-speaking world.
-In his practice in Kaiserslautern and on his website, he explains that a lectin-free diet has a positive effect on autoimmune diseases, celiac disease, gluten intolerance, digestive problems, and allergies.
-He has gained many years of experience in his practice and demonstrates the importance of a holistic approach that also takes into account the defense mechanisms of our food.
+In his practice in Kaiserslautern and on his website, he explains that a lectin-free diet can have a positive effect on autoimmune diseases, celiac disease, gluten intolerance, digestive problems, and allergies.
+He has gained many years of experience in his practice and demonstrates how important a holistic approach is, one that also takes into account the defense mechanisms of our food.

-Such in-depth medical knowledge is particularly valuable when we view the human body as an evolutionarily developed system whose functioning has not yet been fully explored.
+Such well-founded medical knowledge is particularly valuable when we view the human body as an evolutionarily developed system whose functioning has not yet been fully researched.
 Modern medicine is continually expanding its understanding through innovative approaches and new findings.